sciyen/ResearchHelper/README.md

         ```-->
         and click `Add`.
 Finally, apply the change and **refresh the site**.
     ![](https://i.imgur.com/WZKridU.png)
-2. Click `Extras > Zotero Tag Selector...` to open tag selector.
+2. Click `Extras > Zotero Tag Selector...` to open the tag selector.
+3. (Optional) If you are working on writing a thesis using Latex, you can upload the bibliography meta file (`.bbl`) of your project.
+It will try to match the citation number in your thesis by matching the DOI of an item.
-3. Enter the personal account information to diagrams.net.
+4. Enter the personal account information to diagrams.net.
     - Register a private API key from [here](https://www.zotero.org/settings/keys/new).
     - Lookup for your userID from [here](https://www.zotero.org/settings/keys) (login first).
     - Enter the UID and keys, and click `Refresh` button.
         ![](https://i.imgur.com/7IrpZmx.png)
-6. Select a block in your diagram, and add a tag by clicking `Add` button or remove a tag by clicking `Remove`.
+5. Select a block in your diagram, and add a tag by clicking `Add` button or remove a tag by clicking `Remove`.
-7. And you should see the attached block with standard citation format.
+6. And you should see the attached block with standard citation format.
 The red color indicates a journal paper; the blue one indicates a conference paper.
     ![](https://i.imgur.com/RyzVzqi.png)

 ## Steps to Load Plugin in Official App Website (Alternative)